What is a limited company loan?

 How do limited company loans work?

-Limited company loans function much like any other business loan: your company borrows an amount of money and repays it over time with interest, typically in regular installments.
-The key difference is that the company itself is usually responsible for repaying the loan, not the business owner personally.
-This structure can protect your personal assets and credit if the business struggles to meet repayments, since the liability stays with the company.
+Limited company loans work by allowing your company to borrow a set amount and repay it over time with interest, usually in regular instalments.
+The key difference from personal borrowing is that the company, not you as the owner, is generally responsible for the repayments.
+This structure helps protect your personal assets and credit if the business struggles to repay, since the liability stays with the company.

 While many limited company loans are designed to separate personal and business liability, many lenders will require a director to sign a personal guarantee, a legal promise that you’ll personally repay the loan, or a specified portion of it, if the company cannot meet its obligation.

 If you do sign a personal guarantee, you become personally liable for the agreed amount in the event of default.
-Make sure you review the terms carefully, understand whether the guarantee is limited or unlimited, and consider taking independent legal or financial advice before committing.
-When working with a Capitalise Funding Specialist, they will take the time to run you through the terms of the loans, including discussing the terms of any personal guarantee.
+Make sure you review the terms carefully.
+When working with a Capitalise Funding Specialist, they will take the time to run you through the terms of the loans, including discussing the terms of any personal guarantee in full.

 Types of limited company loans